willemverbuyst/school-dashboard-server/README.md

 I am part of class #40, attending an 11 week JavaScript bootcamp at [Codaisseur](https://codaisseur.com/).

 For seven weeks the teachers at Codaisseur have been teaching us a variety of [skills](https://willemverbuyst.github.io/threeJS-react-list/) to prepare us for a career in full-stack web-development.
 This project is the fruit of this.
-We got two weeks to build a project from scratch showcasing the techniques we have learned and explore some _terra icognita_.
+We got two weeks to build a project from scratch showcasing the techniques we have learned and explore some _terra incognita_.

 ## Table of contents